daulet/servernet/README.md

 ## Azure Functions HTTP and webhook bindings

-This library supports all the same parameter types as Azure Function as documented [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook).
+This library supports all the same HTTP and WebHook parameter types as Azure Function, which is documented [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook).
 The only exception to supported parameters are ones that are bad practice, e.g. out HttpResponseMessage parameter.
-For complete example that uses HTTP request and response see [TableEntityProcessorHttpTrigger](./samples/MultiTriggerSample/Trigger/TableEntityProcessorHttpTrigger.cs).
+For complete example that uses HTTP request and response see [HttpOutputFunction](./samples/DocumentationSamples/HttpOutputFunction.cs).

 ### HTTP Trigger

-Decorate your entry method parameter with [HttpTrigger] attribute ([sample](./samples/MultiTriggerSample/Trigger/TableEntityProcessorHttpTrigger.cs)).
+Decorate your entry method parameter with [HttpTrigger] attribute ([sample](./samples/DocumentationSamples/HttpTriggerFunction.cs)).
 Here is a list of parameter types that are supported with [HttpTrigger] attribute:
 * [HttpRequestMessage](https://msdn.microsoft.com/en-us/library/system.net.http.httprequestmessage(v=vs.118).aspx);
 * Custom type, request body will be deserialized from JSON into your object;